4sh/cordova-plugin-browsersync-gen2/README.md

 ```

 ### Skipping start page
-To skip the start page and load directly the external route, use the `--skipStartPage` option, for example:
+To skip the start page and load directly the external route, use the `--skip-start-page` option, for example:

 ```
-cordova run --live-reload --skipStartPage
+cordova run --live-reload --skip-start-page
 ```

 ### Setting custom hostname